oasci/pitt-biosc1540-2024s/biosc1540/modules/python-ml/comp-bio.md

 and [PLOS Computational Biology][plos-comp-bio] as contributions that

-> further our understanding of living systems at all scales&mdash;from molecules and cells, to patient populations and ecosystems&mdash;through the application of computational methods.
+> further our understanding of living systems at all scales&mdash;from molecules and cells to patient populations and ecosystems&mdash;through the application of computational methods.

 ## Two subfields